 ClipLine, Inc. has focused on "execution support" for multi-location businesses, particularly in the service industry, and has worked hard to solve industry-specific issues by utilizing short videos.
 For example, in the service industry, the first month is critical.
-By using our services to train new employees, we have been able to demonstrate the effectiveness of our services in retaining and invigorating human resources.
+By using our services to train new employees, we have been able to demonstrate the effectiveness of our platform in retaining and motivating staff.

-In the course of supporting many customers, we have found that they require not only conventional services but also more comprehensive support to achieve sustainable growth at each store and location.
+Through supporting many of our customers, we have found that they require not only conventional services but also more comprehensive support to help each store or location achieve sustainable growth.

-To meet such needs, we launched a new brand "ABILI" in September 2023, and have built a system that provides comprehensive support from visualization of issues faced by the service industry to solutions for implementation.
+To meet such needs, we launched a new brand "ABILI" in September 2023, and have built a system that provides visualization of issues faced by the service industry and aids in implementing solutions.

 We define the service industry not in terms of industry categories, but rather as "any type of business in which people intervene to provide value in the form of products/services".
 It includes not only general food service, retail, and lifestyle service industries, but also transportation and logistics, nursing care and childcare, and maintenance.